microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

    ![Deploy to Azure](images/customtemplate3.png)

 1. It takes about 5 minutes to provision the environment.
 Once the deployment succeeds, a notification is displayed in the Azure portal.
-Click on the **Go to resource group** button.
+Select the **Go to resource group** button.

    ![Deploy to Azure](images/deploymentsucceeded.png)